Austria and the Danube by bike with the family, between Linz and Vienna

 Day 5: Wachau (rest day)

 You can enjoy the magnificent landscape of the Wachau Valley, a UNESCO World Heritage Site.
-In terms of activities, discover Dürnstein or Aggstein castles, visit the shipbuilding museum in Spitz or swim in the beautiful Danube.
+As for activities, discover Dürnstein or Aggstein castles, visit the shipbuilding museum in Spitz or swim in the beautiful Danube.

 Day 6: From Wachau to Stockerau (50 km) | Train from Krems to Tulln